-Bosnia: EFT TPP Stanari environment compliance cleared from doubts22.
-September 2015. / SEE Energy News
+Bosnia: EFT TPP Stanari environment compliance cleared from doubts, SEE Energy News

 EFTs new 300MW TPP Stanari environment compliance is confirmed by Energy Community which dropped the complaint case from green NGOs.
 New power plants in Bosnia, for which the Chinese banks and contractors shown interested, will be treated as facilities falling under the new stricter emission limit values of the IED.

 Bosnia and Hercegovina faces sanctions from the Energy Community which may result in blocking all EU energy financed projects.
 Beside infringement cases and remarks on the level of compliance, the assessment of the Energy Community Secretariat brings clarifications on the status of environmental directives and power plants compliance with the Large Combustion Plants (LCP) and Industrial Emissions (IED) Directives.

 There are different issues related to the implementation of environmental directives in the cases of Bosnian power plants.
 According to the Energy Community Secretariat’s statement for ESIA, new coal fired power plants which are promoted by entity governments, and for which Chinese contractors and banks are interested, shall be considered by the Energy Community as new plants (if their environmental permits are issued after 1 January 2018, provided that they are put into operation no later than 1 January 2019) and consequently have to meet the stricter emission limit values of the IED.
 This means that it is likely that the newly promoted projects such as TPP Banovici, TPP Tuzla and TPP Gacko will be considered as new plants falling under the scope of the IED.